 Rule #2: Identify quality booth space locations during your visit.

 - Where does traffic congregate?

 - Which exhibit hall doors will be open or closed for security badge ID?

 - Where are the prime exhibitors positioned on the floor?

 - Is there a host organization or company that attendees always visit?

 Each show is different so it is important to identify these details.
-I have seen many exhibitors position their exhibit at a hall entrance, just based on the floor plan diagram, only to find out that it is not a show entrance.
+I’ve seen many exhibitors position their exhibit at a hall entrance, just based on the floor plan diagram, only to find out that it’s not a show entrance.

 Do your homework: Ask the right questions to the association salesperson, talk to other exhibitors, and visit a new potential event with booth selection as part of your strategy.

 Next week we will continue to examine quality booth locations based more on the psychology of ingrained human behavior and traffic patterns.